HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-18][Active] https://github.com/rust-lang-nursery/mdBook compile md via Rust.
 [2019-10-19][Active] https://github.com/lotabout/skim  navigate files, lines, commands.
 It is a general fuzzy finder that saves you time.
 [2019-10-20][Active] https://github.com/integer32llc/rust-playground/ - This is the home of the Rust Playground(https://play.rust-lang.org/), also hosted by Integer 32(https://play.integer32.com/).
+[2019-10-25][Active] https://github.com/huytd/kanelm - Kanelm - Kanban Board in Elm.
+[2019-10-25][Died] https://github.com/huytd/kanban-app - This is a web-based Kanban board application, built with Elm and Rust.
+The only different from this application and hundred thousands of web-based application out there is: We don't need Electron!.
+[2019-10-25][Died] https://github.com/huytd/hackernews-rss-reader - Yet another HackerNews client.
+Live demo https://codedaily.xyz.

 ### Multi-media
 [2019-10-19][Active] https://github.com/jeremyletang/rust-sfml - A gent to Simple and Fast Multimedia Library(SFML) - https://www.sfml-dev.org/